 You can also use glue stick that dries clear but I like the idea of E. using her hand muscles when squeezing the liquid glue bottle.

 Final results: the left one is mine the right one is E.’s

-As in the morning we were drying Rabbit’s hair (-pretend play I’ll write about later) the hairdryer came handy to dry excess glue.
+As in the morning we were drying Rabbit’s hair (pretend play) the hairdryer came handy to dry excess glue.